gregjacobs/Angular-Architecture/testing/components.md

 ## The Component's TestWrapper

-So what is this "TestWrapper" in the above tests?
+You were probably wondering what this "TestWrapper" was in the above tests.

-This class is used to encapsulate knowledge of the component's HTML markup, and provide expectation methods along with user action simulation methods in order to effectively test the component.
+The TestWrapper class is used to encapsulate knowledge of the particular component's HTML markup, and provide methods for common expectations and user action simulation in order to easily test the component.

 *AppErrorBoxTestWrapper.js*